Time efficiency analysis for undersampled quantitative MRI acquisitions: Theory

-The Random sampling technique described above does not avoid the clustering of sampled points within each contrast.
-This results in areas that have an uneven density of sampled k-space positions within each contrast.
-Moreover, it considers each contrast independently and does not distribute the samples considering the contrast dimension.
-To address these issues, we define another random pattern generation technique based on Halton sampling, a well-known low-discrepancy sampling technique \cite{wang_randomized_2000}.
-The details of the implementation has been presented as pseudo code in section II of the supplementary materials.
+\paragraph{Random sampling with Halton sequence (Halton)} The Random sampling technique described above considers each contrast independently and does not distribute the samples considering the contrast dimension.
+Consequently, it generates areas with an uneven density of sampled k-space positions within each contrast.
+To address these issues, we propose another random pattern generation technique based on Halton sampling, a well-known low-discrepancy sampling technique \cite{wang_randomized_2000}.
+Speidel et al. \cite{speidel_quasi-random_2018} used a similar low-discrepancy sequence to generate undersampling patterns for single-point imaging.
+The details of the implementation are presented as pseudo code in \ref{A: algo}.